 The world of electrical and computer engineering is an ever-changing one.
-The advances over a new graduate’s working career of approximately 40 years will be phenomenal with applied undergraduate engineering courses slowly become obsolete.
-The most useful knowledge obtained from the undergraduate courses over the career are from the mathematics, engineering science, and humanities courses taken plus the acquired ability to attack new problems in a forthright manner.
-Graduate school is the next step in a lifetime of learning for both new graduates and experienced working professionals.
+The advances in technologies over a new graduate’s professional career of approximately 40 years will be phenomenal.
+While the undergraduate coursework puts a solid foundation in mathematics, engineering science, and humanities, as well as the ability to tackle and solve new problems in a forthright manner, graduate school is the next step in a lifetime of learning for both new graduates and experienced working professionals.
 Gannon’s Electrical and Computer Engineering department offers two graduate programs for those who wish to continue their education in advanced subjects and stay abreast of the rapidly changing technological world: a Master of Science in Electrical Engineering (MSEE) degree and a Master of Science in Embedded Software Engineering (MSES) degree.

-Applicants must submit the following:
+- Applicants must submit the following:

-- Completed Application
+- Completed application.

-- Transcripts for all prior college work
+- Transcripts for all prior college coursework.

-- Three recommendation letters
+- Three recommendation letters.

-- TOEFL scores if English is not a first language
+- TOEFL scores if English is not a first language.